 Elizabeth Margolius is a Chicago based multiple Jeff Award-nominated stage and movement director with a primary focus in developing and directing new and rarely produced musical theatre, operetta, and opera.
 She has worked with theatres throughout the country in various capacities including the Santa Fe Opera, Florida Studio Theatre, the Virginia Shakespeare Festival, and New York’s Encompass New Opera Theatre.
-Elizabeth has been a guest director and master artist at numerous colleges and universities including the University of Northern Iowa, Harper College (Illinois) Converse College (South Carolina), DePaul University (Chicago), SUNY Albany, and Skidmore College (New York).
+Elizabeth has been a guest director and master artist at numerous colleges and universities including the University of Northern Iowa, Harper College, Converse School of Music, DePaul University, SUNY Albany, and Skidmore College.

 Elizabeth is an alumna of the 2004 and 2005 Lincoln Center Theater Directors Lab in New York, a 2007 recipient of a full directorial scholarship at the Wesley Balk Opera-Music Theater Institute in Minneapolis, a 2009 respondent and workshop artist for the Kennedy Center’s American College Theatre Festival, and a 2010 finalist for the Charles Abbott Fellowship.
 She is the Co-Founder and Artistic Director Emeritus of DirectorsLabChicago, a forum for emerging nationally and internationally based stage directors.
 Elizabeth is an associate member of the Stage Directors and Choreographers Society.